 Is It Necessary To Remove Teeth For Braces?

 Removal of teeth for braces is necessary when your jaw bone doesn’t have enough space to hold the teeth that cause overcrowded, protruded, or misaligned teeth.
 But, you may not need teeth removal for orthodontic treatment in many cases if you have enough space to move teeth and make them straight.

-Keep in mind that, the need for extraction of teeth to get braces depends on the severity of cases and the age of the patient.
+Keep in mind that, the need for extraction of teeth to get braces depends on the severity of the cases and the age of the patient.

-If it’s possible to correct an orthodontic problem without removal of teeth, your orthodontist will never suggest an extraction.
+If it’s possible to correct an orthodontic problem without the removal of teeth, your orthodontist will never suggest an extraction.